nikhil141995-debug/Data-Warehouse-Project/README.md

 **Sales Trends**

 ** About Me **
-I'm and IT proffessional interested in learning and dealing with petabytes of data and become a better Data Engineer through continous learning.
+I'm an IT proffessional interested in learning and dealing with petabytes of data and become a better Data Engineer through continous learning.